 Connects with the N1 in Prince Albert Road.
-The road further runs through the town of Prince Albert, across the Kredouw Pass connecting to Klaarstroom where it follows the N12 for 7 kilometres and the towards Willowmore.
-The Prince Albert ITP indicates that the surface conditions of the R407 vary from poor, fair and good in certain places.
+The road further runs through the town of Prince Albert, across the Kredouw Pass connecting to Klaarstroom where it follows the N12 for 7 kilometres and then towards Willowmore.

 Other important roads in Prince Albert include: